 The English workhouse system was introduced to Ireland in 1838 as part of the Irish Poor Law created, in theory, to help relieve the suffering of the poor.

 However, this English system did not work as well in Ireland as it did in England.
 The Poor Law Commission divided the country into 130 poor law unions, which were eventually expanded to 163 unions.
 Each union was to have its own workhouse and a Board of Guardians.

-The Board of Guardians were charged with the task of distributing relief to the completely destitute.
-They operated workhouses which were built to hold 600 to 800 inmates but were overwhelmed with thousands coming to their doors seeking salvation from disease and starvation.
+The Board of Guardians was charged with the task of distributing relief to the completely destitute.
+They operated workhouses that were built to hold 600 to 800 inmates but were overwhelmed with thousands coming to their doors seeking salvation from disease and starvation.

 Elections of the guardians took place every March 25.
 Only ratepayers were eligible to vote, which meant the landless Irish could not participate.
 Two-thirds of the guardians were elected and one-third were ex-officio guardians.
 Usually, the local Justices of the Peace or local magistrates were given the ex-officio positions.
 Religious leaders or ministers were not eligible to become guardians.
 This meant that the landed classes were disproportionately represented on the Board of Guardians.

 The Clare Poor Law Unions Board of Guardians Minute Books documented weekly reports of how many men and women were housed; the amount of ‘lunatics’ or ‘idiots;’ how many were discharged or died and the number of births.
 They also recorded the workhouse expenditures like food supplies or salaries and the number of inmates receiving medical treatments.